Chandni-L5/pawsome-strolls/README.md

 [Font Awesome](https://fontawesome.com/) is used for the use of icons in various parts of the site such as the nav bar and footer.

 ### 2.3 Imagery
 All of the images used throughout the site were sourced from [pexels.com](https://www.pexels.com/).
 Images from this source are licensed for free use.
 I also used [befunky.com](https://www.befunky.com/dashboard/) to resize the images.

+The video used in the services section to highlight the benefits of a walk was created using [invideo AI](https://invideo.io/).
+I created a customed script and my fellow student Ivan Kimpl created this custom video using his account with invideo AI.

 ### 2.4 Wireframes
 I used Balsamiq to create wireframes to help me visualise the layout of the site.
 Wireframes for mobile, tablet and desktop were created.
 I kept the user stories and goals in mind when designing the layout.